davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 This library contains functions that simplify the development of JavaFX applications.<br>

-You can easily run unit tests that require JavaFX components.<br>
+- Run unit tests that require JavaFX components.<br>
-No more annoying errors like "Toolkit not found", "Toolkit already initialized", "Location is not set" or "Not on FX application thread"  during testing.
+  No more annoying errors like "Toolkit not found", "Toolkit already initialized","Location is not set" or "Not on FX application thread"  during testing.

-There are several helper methods for creating simple and complex dialogs.<br>
+- Create simple and complex .fxml file based dialogs.<br>
-You can easily create a .fxml file based dialog and pass parameters to it on a simple way.
+  Pass and retrieve arguments without any effort.
+- Execute generic standard CRUD operations with Hibernate.<br>
+  No need for writing boilerplate code anymore.

 What you need to do: